arangodb/docs/3.10/aql/operations-search.md

 follow next, other operations before `SEARCH` such as `FILTER`, `COLLECT` etc. are not allowed in this position.
-Subsequent operations are possible after `SEARCH` and the expression however, including `SORT` to order the search results based on a ranking value computed by the ArangoSearch View.
+Subsequent operations are possible after `SEARCH` and the expression however, including `SORT` to order the search results based on a ranking value computed by the View.

 *expression* must be an ArangoSearch expression.
 The full power of ArangoSearch is harnessed and exposed via special [ArangoSearch functions](functions-arangosearch.html),